acedatabasefoundation/db/README.md

 ## ☁️ Getting Stated
 1. Download Ace
-    * Have an existing NodeJS application, or in bash start a new one with `npm init` or `npm create vite@latest`
+    * To get started you'll need an existing NodeJS application, or in bash start a new one with `npm init` or `npm create vite@latest`
     * As a dependency in you `package.json` add `"@ace/db": "git+https://github.com/acedatabasefoundation/db.git",`
         * There are more features I'd love to add before putting this on NPM
     * Bash: `npm i`